A million bolivars become one as Venezuela recalibrates battered currency - RFI

 - 'I'll buy your dollar!' -

-On Friday, Venezuela becomes the South American country to have removed the most zeroes from its currency.
-It lost three in 2008 under now-deceased President Hugo Chavez, whose successor Nicolas Maduro eliminated five more in 2018.
+The bolivar lost three zeros in 2008 under now-deceased President Hugo Chavez, whose successor Nicolas Maduro eliminated five more in 2018.

-The bolivar is now worth so little that children use it for play money.
+With Friday's change, a million bolivars will overnight become one -- still the equivalent of about 25 US cents.

 In Venezuela's border regions, besides the dollar, it is common to also pay for goods in Colombian pesos or Brazilian reais, and even grams of gold.